CaliW/CompArchFinal_Cali_Chase/README.md

 ```
 that number (i.e. 5) would be the offset added to the address register.
 (Though we didn't need the offset in our project)

-Example code for drawing rectangles can be found here:
+Example code for drawing rectangles can be found here: [Rectangle](./rectEx1.asm)

-Here is how you set up the settings for the bitmap display:
+For any assembly code to work properly with the bitmap display, you must manually configure the width, height, and base address settings in the bitmap display window.
+These settings should be listed and commented in the code as shown below.

 ```
 #       Bitmap Display Settings: